camilo-cifuentes-gioseffi/camilo-cifuentes-gioseffi/README.md

 - 👋 Hi, I’m @camilo-cifuentes-gioseffi
-- 👀 I’m interested in Mechanics
+- 👀 I’m a student in Mechanical and Robotics Engineering
-- 🌱 I’m currently learning at the ENSMM
 - 📫 How to reach me camilogioseffi@gmail.com

 <!---